FBI searches Biden's Rehoboth home in connection to documents probe

 Bauer said the search is "a further step in a thorough and timely DOJ process we will continue to fully support and facilitate."

 Sources familiar with the matter told CBS News the search is in relation to the classified documents investigation.
-No warrant was sought for this search.
+No warrant was sought for the search.
 The FBI and Justice Department declined to comment.

+News cameras stationed nearby captured four vehicles with Virginia license plates arriving in the neighborhood and parked at the Rehoboth home around 8:30 a.m.
+ET.

 The search comes on special counsel Robert Hur's first day on the job overseeing the Biden investigation.
 Attorney General Merrick Garland appointed Hur to take over the case from the U.S. attorney in Chicago, who had been leading the probe since the discovery of documents with classification markings at Mr. Biden's former private office at the Penn Biden Center in Washington, D.C.
 Lawyers for Mr. Biden first found about 10 documents marked classified there on Nov.
 2, a discovery CBS News was first to report.